-Fairly dividing assets can become very difficult with a range of factors to consider.
+Fairly dividing assets can become very difficult with various factors to consider.
 While one spouse may want to keep the house, this is an asset that requires you to keep putting money into it, unlike a 401k which continues to bring in money.
 Not all assets can be viewed at their face value.

-It’s also not uncommon for one spouse to be worried that any money in their spouse’s name is going to be tied up.
-But this isn’t always the case, and it also depends on the situation.
+It’s also not uncommon for one spouse to worry that any money in their name will be tied up.
+But this isn’t always the case and depends on the situation.
 If your spouse is hiding money from debt or trying to avoid paying taxes by keeping all assets out of their name, then chances are good that their accounts will be frozen during divorce proceedings.

-In order for one person not to lose out financially, consulting with an experienced financial advisor from the outset may prove to be beneficial.
+For one person not to lose out financially, consulting with an experienced financial advisor from the outset may prove beneficial.
 You don’t want to give up half of what you worked so hard for, especially if a divorce could leave you upside down financially.

 Get financial guidance tailored to your needs and your individual situation.

 Every person is different, and no divorce is the same.
-There is no one size fits all when it comes to advice.
-Every clients’ needs must be considered individually before an appropriate course of action can be taken.
+There is no one-size-fits-all when it comes to advice.
+Every client’s needs must be considered individually before taking an appropriate course of action.
 While financial advisors can give you insight and expert guidance, it’s important that they understand your unique situation.

-With regards to divorce settlement or the division of assets, we often recommend seeking financial guidance from an advisor you trust.
-Financial advisors help guide clients through a wide variety of issues from investment strategies to retirement planning pre and post-divorce.
+With regard to divorce settlement or the division of assets, we often recommend seeking financial guidance from an advisor you trust.
+Financial advisors help guide clients through various issues from investment strategies to retirement planning pre and post-divorce.